ypcs/web-privacy/idea.md

 published: true
 ---

+Note: Following is work-in-progress, and just quickly drafted from my mind related to discussion at <https://mastodontti.fi/@vrntnn/109290555339487403>.

 Since dawn of GDPR (25th May 2018) most sites have been nagging user and asking them to select how their data should be handled.